-Step (2) runs partial CNN inference to materialize layer l and flattens it by vectorizing (vec).
+Step (2) runs partial CNN inference to materialize layer l and flattens it with g_l , a shape-compatible FlattenOp.
 Step (3) concatenates structured and image features using a key-key join.
 Step (4) trains M on the concatenated feature vector.
-Pooling can be inserted before vec to reduce dimensionality for M [21].
-The current approach (Figure 2(B)) runs the above queries as such, i.e., materialize layers manually and independently as flat files and transfer them; we call this execution plan Layer-at-a-Time.
-This plan is cumbersome, inefficient due to redundant partial CNN inference, and/or is prone to crashes due to inadvertently mismanaged memory.
+Pooling can be inserted before g to reduce dimensionality for M [24].
+The current approach (Figure 2(B)) runs the above queries as such, i.e., materialize layers manually and independently as flat files and transfer them; we call this execution plan Lazy.
+This plan is cumbersome, inefficient due to redundant CNN inference, and/or is prone to workload crashes due to inadvertently mismanaged memory.
+Our goal is to resolve these issues.
+Our approach is to elevate this workload to a declarative level, obviate manual feature transfer, automatically reuse intermediate results, and optimize the system configuration and execution for better reliability and efficiency.

 We make a few simplifying assumptions for tractability in this first paper on this problem.
 First, we assume that fis from a roster of well-known CNNs.
-We currently support AlexNet [39], VGG16 [50], and ResNet50 [31] due to their popularity in real feature transfer applications [44, 54].
-We leave support for arbitrary CNNs to future work.
-Second, we support only one image per example; we leave support for multiple images per example to future work.
-Third, we use linear classifiers in MLlib for M; this choice is orthogonal to this paper's focus but it lets us study our workload's tradeoffs in depth.
+We currently support AlexNet [46], VGG16 [61], and ResNet50 [37] due to their popularity in real feature transfer applications [53, 66].
+Second, we support only one image per data record.
+We leave support for arbitrary CNNs and multiple images per example to future work.
 Finally, we assume enough secondary storage is available for disk spills and optimize the use of distributed memory; this is a standard assumption in PD systems.